FuzzkingCool/ayon-debugly/client/ayon_debugly/endpoints/NOTION_SETUP.md

 1. **Create a new page** in your Notion database
 2. **Set database properties**:
    - Title: The issue title
-   - Status: "Not started" (if available)
+   - Status: "Backlog" (if available)
    - Priority: Based on available options
    - Assign: The configured assignee (if set)
    - Submitted By: The current user's Ayon full name (if user exists in workspace)